hwchase17/conversation-qa-gradio/README.md

 Now we can chat with this data!
 In order to do that, run `python app.py`.
 This will spin up a Gradio application that you can chat with in the frontend.
-For details on how to customize the chatbot, see the code in `app.py`
+For details on how to customize the chatbot, see the code in `app.py`.
+The code in `app.py` should be well commented so you can understand what is going on.